safety.rules require backup before delete block rm

 wrapTools replaces each tool's execute with a wrapper that runs three phases:

-// gate.wrapTools() instruments each tool's execute method:
+// session = gate.wrapTools() instruments each tool's execute method:

 // 1.
 Before execute → handleToolCall (gate check)